-The foundation of audit quality is the quality of our people trusted to deliver the assurance.
+The foundation of audit quality is the quality of our people who are trusted to deliver the assurance.
 Our people strategy is focused on being the leading developer of talent and enabling our people with greater agility and confidence in a rapidly changing world.
-Specific focus areas include creating a resilient foundation for times of change through supporting the wellbeing of our people and enabling effective delivery; developing inclusive leaders for a shifting world; and, equipping our workforce for today's realities and tomorrow's possibilities.
+Specific focus areas include creating a resilient foundation for times of change through supporting the wellbeing of our people and enabling effective delivery through use of technology; developing inclusive leaders for a shifting world; and, equipping our workforce for today's realities and tomorrow's possibilities.